mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### Creating the Article model

-Luckily, we have already created the model &emdash; it's the `Article` entity class.
+Luckily, we have already created the model — it's the `Article` entity class.
 We will use [VoK-ORM](https://github.com/mvysny/vok-orm) which will map the Article object to a relational database.
 By default it will map to the "Article" table.
 To create the table, we will have to create the migration.

 > **Note:** vok-orm is smart enough to automatically map column names to the Article class properties,